skygenesisenterprise/aether-mailer/README.md

 **Development led by [Sky Genesis Enterprise](https://skygenesisenterprise.com)**

-We're looking for sponsors and partners to help accelerate development of this open-source mail server project.
+We're looking for sponsors and partners to help accelerate development of this open-source hybrid mail server project.

 [🤝 Become a Sponsor](https://github.com/sponsors/skygenesisenterprise)